 Step 3: Enter the confirmation code you received from Apple, and you are good to go.

 If you still have an iPhone with you, you can disable iMessage from Settings.

 Step 3: Disable iMessage toggle, and Apple will remove your phone number from the iMessage service.

 After this, you will receive texts on your Android and not your iPhone whenever someone messages you.

 Start Receiving Texts on Android

-Android phones not receiving texts can be confusing at times.
+Android phones not receiving texts can create unpleasant situations.
 You might be missing out on important upcoming sale info, OTPs from the bank, and more.
+You should also disable Do Not Disturb mode on your Android phone to get notifications.
 Before you go ahead and yell out at your carrier, go through the troubleshooting tricks above and fix the issue.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.